 Beth knew that she wanted to work and care for animals from a very young age.
 She used to have dreams of finding kittens and taking them home to love.
 However, her dreams are yet to be realized, but while working here at Maritime Animal Hospital, she has a chance to see rescued kittens all the time.
 She had a dog, named Muppet when she was growing up and when she was thirteen; her parents let her get her first cat, Patches.

 In high school, she took part in co-op education where she worked at the SPCA for 4 months.
-From here, she made a decision to make a career caring for animals.
+From there, she made a decision to make a career caring for animals.
 She graduated from a veterinary Assistant program in 2004, and she worked at a clinic in Fredericton before joining Maritime Animal Hospital in 2005.
 She loves working here because of the people working around, the special relationships with the clients and most importantly, the animals.
-In her spare time, she chills with her husband Michael, little girl Brynn, dog Maggie and her two cats Jack and Biggs.
+In her spare time, she chills with her husband Michael, daughter Brynn, dog Maggie and her three cats Jack, Chip Chip and Toupie Rogelio.

 Lisa’s love for animals began at an early age as she came from a family that consisted of the traditional cats and dogs while also raising chickens, turkeys and a few pigs.
 She was placed at Maritime Animal Hospital in 2002 as a part of her high school co-operation program.
 She had a great experience working here and after seeing the compassion by the vets and staff for their pets, she was inspired to work in this field.

 She studied animal science at the Nova Scotia Agricultural College and graduated in 2007 with a Bachelor of Science degree.
 All her furry family members are rescue animals from various situations.
-Patches the calico cat, Buddy the shepherd mix, Kaness the Eskimo snow dog and the most recent addition to the family is Apollo the kitten.
+Deacon the pit bull mix, and two cats, Apollo and Drifter, are her current pets.

-Shelly’s love for animals grew in a very special way.
+Considering her start with animals, it's a wonder she ever ended up choosing this career path.
 Her parents got their first family pet (a cat) when she was just a little girl.
-She was so scared that she wouldn’t even come out of the room.
-But once the bond was created, there was no looking back and she ended up choosing to be a veterinarian.
+She was so scared, she wouldn't even come out of her bedroom!
+But once that bond was formed, so was her love for animals and has been an animal lover ever since.

 After high school, she started volunteering at the local SPCA in Gander, NL.
-Since then, she worked at the Oromocto SPCA, Valley Veterinary Hospital in Fredericton and Ottawa Valley Veterinary Cooperation.
-In 2007, she moved back to the Maritimes and she has been working at Maritime Animal Hospital as a veterinary assistant since 2008.
+Since then, she worked at the Oromocto SPCA, Valley Veterinary Hospital in Fredericton and the Ottawa Valley Veterinary Cooperation in Ontario.
+She moved back to the Maritimes in 2008 and have been working here at Maritime Animal Hospital as a veterinary assistant since January 2009.

 Registered Veterinary Technician